zealbell/TetrisView/README.md

 ```xml
   <..TetrisView>..</..>
 ```
-   specifies that unit = 25% of 200dp(TetrisClicker's GlobalWidth)
+   specifies that unit = 25% of 200dp(**TetrisClicker's GlobalWidth**)
-   and the MarginTop of the TetrisView = 50% of 200dp, MarginLeft of the TetrisView = 75% of 200dp
+   and the MarginTop of the TetrisView = 50% of 200dp(**50% of GlobalDimension**), MarginLeft of the TetrisView = 75% of 200dp(**75% of GlobalDimension**).

 ## Motivation
    This project takes it's major motivation from the likes of Michael Jackson, Eminem, Chris-Brown, Chris-Hemsworth and Kevin Hart plus all other great programmers who Dance, Rap, Sing and Act only.

 ## Installation
-   if the compile link provided above **@Quick Start** fails to work you may try other alternatives such as installing with an empty Coca-Cola bottle after drinking. pull the bottle's repo before forking the bottle and should this fail search on google for the key phrase '2.39 niosrev ?siht od I did yhw'
-   3-times and see what happens.
+   if the compile link provided above **@Quick Start** fails to work you may try other alternatives such as installing with an empty Coca-Cola bottle after drinking. pull the bottle's repo before forking the bottle and should this fail search on google for the key phrase '2.39 niosrev ?siht od I did yhw' 3-times and see what happens.

 ## Contributors